Naval Magazine, Indian Island

 Personnel who are inspected will be directed out of their vehicles and separated from the vehicle while inspection is conducted.
 All weapons must be declared.
 No cameras will be allowed on NAVMAG without a camera pass.

-Visitors must send a fax or an email to a representative of the region or NAVMAG two working days prior to visit.
-The required information will be full name, dates of visit, Social Security number or driver’s license number.
+Visitors must send a fax or an email to a representative of CNRNW or NAVMAG at least two working days prior to visit.
+The required information is full name, dates of visit, date of birth, country of citizenship and driver’s license number.
 Visitors will be inspected and must have proof of insurance, registration and driver’s license.
 You must have prior approval before visiting Indian Island.

 Naval Magazine Indian Island Access Requirements

-Personnel arriving to NAVMAG with only a vehicle decal will not be allowed access and will be turned away.
-Security at NAVMAG is very strict and personnel will be turned away for missing any of the above information.
-Personnel will not be granted access for more than 30 days without a region badge.
-A region badge is the most efficient access media.
+Security at NAVMAG is strict.
+Personnel arriving to NAVMAG with only a vehicle decal, military ID or Common Access Card will not be allowed access and will be turned away.
+Personnel will not be granted access for more than 30 days without a CNRNW badge.
+A CNRNW badge is the most efficient access media.